-The following standards for a unit of academic credit may only be modified by an academic department when necessary to fulfill the requirements of an accreditation agency.
+The following standards for a unit of academic credit may only be modified by an academic department when necessary to fulfill requirements of an accreditation agency.
 These standards should be treated as a minimum requirement for a unit of academic credit:

-- 1. For traditional delivery methods (fall or spring semester of 14 weeks), one unit of graduate academic credit equals: - 1 hour of lecture or seminar and two hours of study per week, or - 2 hours of laboratory, studio, or similar activities and one hour of study per week, or - 3 hours of laboratory, studio, or similar activities per week, or - 3 hours of supervised independent study per week or - 40 or more total hours of supervised clinical or fieldwork experiences For traditional delivery methods other than fall or spring semesters, such as May term and 7-week sessions, total hours shall equal the above quidelines. - For synchronous delivery methods in 5-week courses, one unit of graduate academic credit equals 1.5 hours of lecture or student/faculty interaction and 3 hours of study per week. - For asynchronous delivery methods, such as on-line courses, one unit of graduate academic credit shall be determined by demonstration of competency, demonstration of proficiency, or fulfillment of learning outcomes as judged by the appropriate faculty to be equivalent to a traditionally defined unit of graduate credit. - For internships, student teaching, clinical practice, community-based learning and similar educational activities which are not under the direct supervision by a Goshen College faculty member, one unit of graduate academic credit is commensurate with the hours involved and quality of the learning experience.
-Academic credit is awarded when the student fulfills the objectives and/or obtains the required competencies as set by the academic department.
+- One unit of graduate academic credit shall be determined by demonstration of competency, demonstration of proficiency, or fulfillment of learning outcomes as judged by the appropriate faculty to be equivalent to a traditionally defined unit of graduate credit. - 2.
+For internships, student teaching, clinical practice, community-based learning and similar educational activities which are not under the direct supervision by a Goshen College faculty member, one unit of graduate academic credit is commensurate with the hours involved and quality of the learning experience.
+Academic credit is awarded when the student fulfills the objectives and/or obtains the required competencies as set by the academic department. - For supervised graduate research and other similar activities, the amount of effort required for one unit of graduate academic credit is determined by the